 The Global Surgical Training Challenge is an initiative which aims to stimulate the creation of low-cost training modules to help educate and train surgical practitioners in low and middle-income countries.
 The open-source modules created by teams participating in the Challenge will help surgical practitioners to learn and assess new skills to improve the health of their communities.

-In 2021 Discovery Awards were granted to 10 low and middle-income led teams to support them in developing initial prototypes of their surgical modules and appropriate self-assessment frameworks.
+In 2021 Discovery Awards were granted to 10 low and middle-income countries led teams to support them in developing initial prototypes of their surgical modules and appropriate self-assessment frameworks.
 In 2022 four teams progressed to the finalist awards grant stage.
-A grand prize will be awarded at the completion of this stage.
-A total of US$5 million in grant funding will be awarded.

-The teams are also provided with access to a structured mentorship programme, led by the RCSI Institute of Global Surgery in collaboration with the RCSI SIM Centre for Simulation Education and Research and supported by RCSI’s Department of Surgical Affairs, Department of Surgery and Health Professions Education Centre.
+The teams were provided with access to a structured mentorship programme throughout the challenge, led by the RCSI Institute of Global Surgery in collaboration with the RCSI SIM Centre for Simulation Education and Research and supported by RCSI’s Department of Surgical Affairs, Department of Surgery and Health Professions Education Centre.

-Through the mentorship programme, RCSI connects each team with a mentorship manager who works closely with them to monitor progress, identify needs and adapt the mentorship programme as the projects evolve.
-The programme also provides access to a panel of subject matter experts as well as master classes and workshops in coordination with MIT Solve on topics ranging from technical aspects such as simulation and e-learning to soft skills coaching in project management and leadership.
+Through the mentorship programme, RCSI connected each team with a mentorship manager who worked closely with them to monitor progress, identify needs and adapt the mentorship programme as the projects evolved.
+The programme also provided access to a panel of subject matter experts as well as master classes and workshops in coordination with MIT Solve on topics ranging from technical aspects such as simulation and e-learning to soft skills coaching in project management and leadership.

-The mentorship team is comprised of 25 mentors and subject matter experts from across RCSI, as well as mentors from an additional eight institutions.
+The mentorship team is comprised of six mentorship managers and 32 subject matter experts from across RCSI, as well as additional eight institutions.